jonlpersson/ed-latimore/site/_posts/2016-12-07-6-reasons-to-be-grateful-and-thankful.md

 Once in my life, things were getting bad.
 To combat my feelings of self-pity, I admired all the pretty girls around me.
 There are blind people in the world and I focused on the fact that I get to enjoy this part of nature.

-You might say, “That’s just eyesight\!
-There’s nothing special about that\!”
+You might say, “That’s just eyesight!
+There’s nothing special about that!”

 Then you’re missing the point.
 Your eyesight, like all things in the world, is a privilege.